ScreamBun/openc2-oif-orchestrator-2/oif-bt/README.md

 pip install -r requirements.txt
 ```

-- Open another cmdl or terminal within your IDE and then, duild and deploy your MongoDB using the Dockerfile:
+- Open another cmdl or terminal within your IDE and then, build and deploy your MongoDB using the Dockerfile:

 ```bash
 docker build -t oif-mongo .